zhandos717/doc/en/appearance/menu.md

 <a name="translation"></a>
 ## Translation

-To translate menu items, you need to pass a translation key as the name and add the `translatable()` method.
+To translate menu items, you need to pass the translation key as the name and add the `translatable()` method.

 ```php
 translatable(string $key = '')